 Lucy practises across the full range of commercial and statutory employment law.

-Lucy also accepts instructions in field of professional discipline and has previously appeared unled in the High Court for the General Medical Council in Cook v General Medical Council [2023] EWHC 1906 (costs application).
+Lucy also accepts instructions in field of professional discipline, appearing unled in the High Court for the General Medical Council (Cook v General Medical Council 2023 EWHC 1906 (costs application)).

 Quotation symbol